Association Policy: Why Communication Is Key

 How can your board develop and enforce good association policy that’s reasonable, community friendly and goal oriented?
 It starts with the right foundation and perhaps most importantly, a strong communication plan.

-The best boards are in tune with their residents to ensure that policies help improve the community or building and enhance resident lifestyles and property values.
+The best boards are in tune with their residents to ensure that policies help improve the community or building, tie into the community vision and enhance resident lifestyles and property values.
 They also recognize that the key to happier residents and effective policies is strong communication.
-That means letting residents know the “why” behind the policies and how they will impact the association.
+That means communicating the “why” behind new and existing policies and clearly explaining how they will impact the association.

-Here are some proven tips and best practices to ensure that your policies make a positive impact on the association and are understood by the community's residents.
+Follow these steps to ensure that your policies make a positive impact on the association and are clearly understood by the community’s residents: